3JTek/Project-4/README.md

 }
 ```

-4. Finally, a last function is called to defined what customers will be notified of the sale:
+4. Finally, a last function is called to defined which customers will be notified of the sale:

 ```
 customersToContact(){